Andy Mulliner: Coaching career

-Mulliner served as assistant manager and player-goalkeeping coach at Ellesmere Rangers from 2009 to 2011.
+Mulliner served as an assistant manager and player-goalkeeping coach at Ellesmere Rangers from 2009 to 2011.
 He has also worked as a goalkeeper coach at the Wolverhampton Wanderers academy (2006 to 2012), at Kidderminster Harriers (2006 to 2012), Shrewsbury Town (2006 to 2008) Shrewsbury School (2008 to 2012), Shrewsbury Sixth Form College (2007 to 2014), The New Saints (2010 to 2012), Bury (2011) helping the club achieve promotion to League 1, Port Vale (2011) and Stockport County (2011 to 2012).
-He was appointed as the Head of Academy goalkeeping at Birmingham City in June 2012, and worked with the Wales under-19 squad for the match against Germany in September 2012.
-In July 2014 he was appointed lead goalkeeping coach at Norwich City, leaving Norwich in July 2015 to take up the same role at Manchester City.
-In December 2015 he was promoted to EDS goalkeeper coach as well as leading the academy department.
-Internationally, in September 2015 he returned to the Welsh international set up, working with Wales under-21 on a part-time basis for their European Championships qualifying campaign, continuing until the end of that campaign in April 2016.
+He was appointed as the Head of Academy goalkeeping at Birmingham City in June 2012 and worked with the Wales under-19 squad for the match against Germany in September 2012.
+In July 2014, he was appointed lead goalkeeping coach at Norwich City, leaving Norwich in July 2015 to take up the same role at Manchester City.
+In December 2015, he was promoted to EDS goalkeeper coach, leading the academy department & helping Manchester City EDS to win their first ever PL2 Championship in the 2020-21 season, under head coach Enzo Maresca.
+On 1 July 2021 he changed role, stepping down as the Academy Lead Goalkeeping coach, to become Head of UK Goalkeeper Scouting.
+In terms of international football, in September 2015, he returned to the Welsh international set-up, working with Wales under-21 on a part-time basis for their European Championships qualifying campaign, continuing until the end of that campaign in April 2016.